IggyShone/fast_face_detector/README.md

 PASCAL: http://host.robots.ox.ac.uk/pascal/VOC/databases.html

+#IMPORTANT

-* This code contains only 12-net and 24-net convolutional networks.
+This code contains only 12-net and 24-net convolutional networks.
 In order for the detector to give a high recall as stated in the blog - add a 48-net network to the pipeline.